benhar-dev/mobject-io/docs/README.md

 task.CyclicCall(); // Call this once per cycle.
 You can put your own code before or after this call.
 ```

 Thats all!
-From this point on, all of the examples below will function as expected.
+From this point on, all of the cyclic and asynchronous examples will function as expected.